greatcambino/Trivia_/README.md

 # Trivia!
-A trivia game to test a user's knowledge of famous writers who go by their initials.
+A trivia game that test's a user's knowledge of famous writers who go by their initials.

 (https://greatcambino.github.io/Trivia/)

 # Built With
+* HTML5
+* CSS3
 * (Vanilla) JavaScript